Better service and faster decisions at a global agency

 Keeping so many far-flung offices in disparate time zones all in sync isn’t easy, and Slack has become indispensable for teams at R/GA.
 As R/GA’s Chief Technology Officer Nick Coronges puts it: “People work across multiple time zones and geographies and we depend heavily on real-time communication in Slack to work collaboratively without slowing down the pace of decision-making.
 On a given project we may have 3-5 offices working together and email doesn’t cut it as a communication medium.”

-Slack allows everyone from client services, experience design, production, engineering and PR to join one of dozens of concurrent projects and do work with teams regardless of their role or location, something that wasn’t easy or possible before.
-R/GA is seeing quicker decision making, they’re holding fewer internal meetings and there’s a great deal more transparency into what everyone is working on, which also means more accountability.
-Technology Director Katrina Bekessy says, “We’re getting better work out of people.”
+Slack allows everyone from client services, experience design, production, engineering, and PR to join one of dozens of concurrent projects and do work with teams regardless of their roles or location, something that wasn’t easy or possible before.
+R/GA is seeing quicker decision making, they’re holding fewer internal meetings, and there’s a great deal more transparency into what everyone is working on, which also means more accountability.
+Technology Director Katrina Bekessy says “We’re getting better work out of people.”

 “Now our clients see in real time how hard we're working for them.
 They can see exactly what every single person on the team is working on without us having to track that manually.”

 Most of R/GA’s work is done on behalf of clients, and they’ve seen great gains in productivity and both client trust and appreciation when clients are invited into their Slack teams.
-R/GA can share mock-ups, report when a task is complete or alert the client that a new version of their app is ready to test the moment it’s available with an automated message.
-Client managers at R/GA no longer have to write long email summaries or schedule presentation meetings for clients when the work is ready to evaluate – the clients can simply follow the teams inside Slack and provide immediate feedback quickly to R/GA.
+R/GA can share mockups, report when a task is complete, or alert the client that a new version of their app is ready to test the moment it’s available with an automated message.
+Client managers at R/GA no longer have to write long email summaries or schedule presentation meetings for clients when the work is ready to evaluate—the clients can simply follow the teams inside of Slack and provide immediate feedback quickly to R/GA.

-Each team bring their own tools into Slack (the design team depend on the Dropbox and Trello integrations, while engineering use Jenkins and JIRA) and R/GA has even built tools for their Slack that help their team do more.
-The aptly named RGABot can be used to see who’s working on what projects and how people are connected.
-The chatbot is integrated with R/GA’s internal Skills database system and anyone at R/GA can see who is an expert in say, mobile development, figure out which office they work in, what their past projects included and whether they are free to take on new work.
+Each team brings their own tools into Slack (the design team depends on the Dropbox and Trello integrations, while Engineering uses Jenkins and JIRA) and R/GA has even built tools for their Slack that help their team do more.
+The aptly named RGABot can be used to see who’s working on what projects, and how people are connected.
+The chatbot is integrated with R/GA’s internal Skills database system and anyone at R/GA can see who is an expert in say, mobile development, figure out which office they work in, what their past projects included, and if they are free to take on new work.

 “Slack is not only great at connecting people, it's great at connecting the tools and the systems we already have.”

-Slack has quickly become the connective tissue that brings people, projects and information together inside R/GA.
-Thanks to being cloud-based, staff can use the mobile apps on the move, access discussions from home as well as in the office and find anything they need, no matter where they are.
+Slack has quickly become the connective tissue that brings people, projects, and information together inside R/GA.
+Thanks to being cloud-based, staff can use the mobile apps on the go, access discussions from home as well as in the office, and find anything they need, no matter where they are.